Here are the rules and guidelines to your luggage preparation before the race.

-Luggage - bag 1 - Bláfjallakvísl, midway point
+Luggage - bag 1 - Bláfjallakvísl, the midway point

 Attention: These bags will be transported straight to Reykjavik after the race and will not be taken to Thorsmork.

 The race officials can bring a small bag for you to the midpoint of the race (Blafjallakvisl).
-Your bag must be left at the race packets pick-up before 17:00 on Friday, July 12th.
+Your bag must be left at the race packets pick-up before 17:00 on Friday before the race.
 The bags will be transported to the south bank of the river Blafjallakvisl (NOT a drinking station), the midway point just beyond Alftavatn.
 Soon after Alftavatn, everyone will have to cross a river so you may want to change and/or leave some clothes behind.
 In this bag, you can have shoes, clothing and/or some energy.
 It is strictly forbidden to put glass or soft drink tins into the bag.

 The midway point bag can maximum weigh 3 kg and should be no bigger than 20x35 cm.
-Race staff will weigh the bags when they receive it at the packet pickup.
+Race staff will weigh the bags when they receive them at the packet pickup.

 Note that this bag will be outside for some time and can get wet.
 Participants should, therefore, use waterproof bags.
 No plastic bags of any kind are allowed.
 The race organiser cannot take any responsibility for this bag so please make sure not to put your passport, money or other valuables in it that you cannot afford to lose.

-After the race the bag will be transported to the Ice skating rink in Laugardalur (Skautahollin í Laugardal) where runners can collect it on Saturday night when the busses arrive from Thorsmork, on Sunday 14th between 10:00 and 12:00 or on Monday, July 15th between 09:00 and 16:00.
+After the race, the bag will be transported to the Ice skating rink in Laugardalur (Skautahollin í Laugardal) where runners can collect it on Saturday night when the busses arrive from Thorsmork, on Sunday (the day after the race) between 12:00 and 14:00 or on Monday (the second day after the race) between 09:00 and 16:00.
 After this time the Laugavegur Ultra Marathon can no longer keep the unclaimed luggage and will have to throw it away.

-This bag must be securely closed and labeled with the Blafjallakvisl luggage label that comes with the race package.
+This bag must be securely closed and labelled with the Blafjallakvisl luggage label that comes with the race package.

 Luggage - bag 2 - The necessary clothing for the race